Visiting Milan, Italy

 Getting to Milan

 Milan is served by 3 airport(s).
-It's a popular entry point for travelers visiting Italy.
+It is a popular entry point for travelers visiting Italy.

 Getting Around